Adolescence of Utena: Plot

 The school's broadcasting club uncovers a video that suggests that Anthy was previously drugged and raped by Akio.
 Akio's corpse is found buried in Anthy's garden shortly thereafter, shocking the school with the revelation that he is long dead.
 A second video depicts Anthy lucid during her rape, which prompted a panicked Akio to stab her and accidentally fall out of a window to his death.
 Utena searches for Anthy and finds Touga; she suddenly remembers that Touga is the "prince" referenced by Shiori, and that he died while saving Juri from drowning when they were children.
 Utena thanks Touga for being her "prince", and he vanishes.
-Utena finds Anthy and tells her they should go "to the outside world," upon which Utena is swallowed by a car wash and metamorphosed into a car.
+Utena finds Anthy and tells her they should go "to the outside world", upon which Utena is swallowed by a car wash and metamorphosed into a car.
 Anthy enters the car and drives it away from the academy, though a fleet of tanks and Shiori – also in car form – attempt to thwart her.
-Anthy is assisted in her escape by Juri, Miki, Saoinji, and Wakaba, who have been inspired by Utena and Anthy to also go to the "outside world."
+Anthy is assisted in her escape by Juri, Miki, Saoinji, and Wakaba, who have been inspired by Utena and Anthy to also go to the "outside world".
 An apparition of Akio attempts to stop Anthy, but she rebukes him in a burst of roses.
-Utena and Anthy emerge riding the remnants of the car, and kiss as they drive into a grey wasteland.
+Utena and Anthy emerge riding the remnants of the car, and kiss as they drive into a grey wasteland, with a blue sky above the clouds.